ramalho/orablog/forget-the-boxes.rst

 __ https://docs.python.org/3/reference/datamodel.html#objects-values-and-types

 The other built-in immutable collection type in Python, ``frozenset``, does not suffer from the problem of being immutable yet potentially changing in value.
-That's because a ``frozenset`` (or a plain ``set``) may only hold references to hashable objects, and these by definition must be never change in value.
+That's because a ``frozenset`` (or a plain ``set``) may only hold references to hashable objects, and these by definition must never change in value.

 A common use of tuples is as ``dict`` keys, and those must be hashable -- just as set elements.
 So, are tuples hashable or not?
-The right answer is: some are hashable, some are not.
+The right answer is: **some** tuples are hashable.
 Tuples are always immutable, but the value of a tuple holding a mutable object may change, and such a tuple is not hashable.
 To be used as a ``dict`` key or set element, the tuple must be made only of hashable objects.
 Our objects ``tdum`` and ``tdee`` are unhashable because each holds a list reference.

 Now let's focus on the assignment statements at the heart of this whole exercise.

 Assignment in Python never copies values.
 It only copies references.
 So when I wrote ``skills = t_doom[1]`` I did not copy the list at ``t_doom[1]``, I only copied a reference to it, which I then used to change the list by doing ``skills.append('rap')``.

 Prof. Stein spoke about assignment in a very deliberate way.
-For example, when talking about a seesaw object in a simulation, she would say: “Variable s is assigned to the seesaw”, but never “The seesaw is assigned to variable s”.
+For example, when talking about a seesaw object in a simulation, she would say: “Variable ``s`` is assigned to the seesaw”, but never “The seesaw is assigned to variable ``s``”.
 With reference variables it makes much more sense to say that the variable is assigned to an object, and not the other way around.
 After all, the object is created before the assignment.

 In an assignment such as ``y = x * 10``, the right-hand side is evaluated first.
-The evaluation creates a new object or retrieves an existing one.
-Only after the object is constructed or retrieved, the label is assigned to it.
+This creates a new object or retrieves an existing one.
+Only after the object is constructed or retrieved, the name is assigned to it.

 Here is proof in code.
 First we create a ``Gizmo`` class, and an instance of it::